twitchy-ears/org-nanowrimo-setup-mode/README.md

 # org-nanowrimo-setup-mode
 A basic mode to setup a frame for nanowrimo editing, outline left side, editing right side, accurate wordcount on plain text export

 This is not a real solid package, this is just me breaking out my nanowrimo-setup.
-Essentially you specify an org file for your nanowrimo project then when you open that file it takes over the frame, splits it into two windows, makes the left hand window a structure overview of just headlines using ```outline-hide-body```, and makes the right hand window an editing window narrowed down to the last bit of content seen using ```org-tree-to-indirect-buffer```.
+Essentially you specify an org file for your nanowrimo project then when you open that file it takes over the frame, splits it into two windows, makes the left hand window a structure overview of just headlines using ```outline-hide-body```, and makes the right hand window an editing window narrowed down to the current subtree in your org file as an indirect buffer.

 When you save the file it exports the bodies of all the trees and filters out all the headlines, dumping it to a .txt file version of the .org file, then it counts the words for that.
 It also removes any subtree that is tagged with `:notes:` so you can use this to either comment out a subtree (be that a chapter or scene) or just have a whole tree of notes.

-You can toggle the visability of the outline window using ```org-nanowrimo-setup-outline-window-toggle```.

 When you save it will output a message charting your progress, by default this looks like:
 ```Wordcount A, B (above|below) goal C (Need D avg | Remaining: E words, F days)```